Finn-Lab/BGCdetection_pipeline/README.md

 - `--input`: Path to the CSV file containing input information.
 - `--outdir`: Directory where the output files will be stored.
 #### Options
-- `--min_lenght_contig`: Defines the minimum length of contig to process.
-Increasing this value can speed up processing by excluding shorter contigs.
-Default = 3000.
 - `--process`: To run specific processes.
 Provide processes names separated by comma, e.g. `BUILD_GBK,ANTISMASH`.
 If the argument is not provided, all processes will be run.

 ## Configuration